Tai Chi Hero: Synopsis

-The continuing adventure of Yang Lu Chan as he bumbles his way through learning Chen-style kung fu.

-Which is later named by the Prince as "Tai Chi", henceforth no longer known as just Chen style.
-Yang Lu Chan evolves from the Bumbling Idiot into the first stage of being the most formidable Tai Chi Master and wins the heart of Chen Yu Niang, daughter of the Chen Grandmaster.
+The continuing adventure of Yang Lu Chan as he bumbles his way through learning Chen-style kung fu, which is later named by Prince Dun as "Tai Chi", henceforth no longer known as just Chen style.
+Yang Lu Chan evolves from the bumbling idiot into the first stage of being the most formidable Tai Chi Master and wins the heart of Chen Yu Niang, daughter of the Chen Grandmaster.